 5.3.2 Security threats

-During discovery, if the authenticity of the discovery message cannot be verified, an attacker can impersonate the reference UE or target UE or assistant UE or Network assisted UE, or even the network function triggering the discovery.
+During discovery, if the authenticity of the discovery message cannot be verified, an attacker can impersonate the reference UE or target UE or assistant UE or Located UE, or even the network function triggering the discovery.

 If the discovery messages are not integrity protected and anti-replay protected, the discovery parameters can be removed, intercepted, modified, or replayed by an attacker.
 Consequently, the UE may connect with a UE with an unexpected role (e.g. a reference UE connects with a reference UE) hence fails the Ranging/SL positioning service; or the UE may not connect with any UE, which is a form of DoS attack; or the UE may connect with a malicious UE which could launch more severe attacks.